dezeroku/serverless-scheduler/README.md

-# Page Monitor (monitor-page)
+# Page Monitor
-AWS based solution to monitor websites for changes in either HTML or screenshots of them.
+AWS based serverless solution to monitor websites for changes in HTML.
 When such a change is detected user is notified via mail.

 ## Why?
 I've written it for myself and use it for monitoring couple pages, but the main idea behind it was to get a practical grasp on the microservices and cloud (AWS in this case).
-That's why the components are split as much as possible.
-The similar approach would be probably to just use a message-broker such as `RabbitMQ` instead of running a new checker lambda function for every URL.
-I haven't really compared it cost-wise yet though.

 ## How does it look?
 Couple screenshots from the `front` provided UI.